OfficeDev/office-js-docs-pr/docs/access/access-web-app-add-ins.md

 - A SharePoint Online site (included in many Office 365 subscriptions).
 This site must have an add-in catalog.
 For more information, see [Set up an add-in catalog on SharePoint](../publish/publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).

- >**Note**  Office Add-ins will work with Access web apps hosted on SharePoint Online or Office 365.
+ >**Note:** Office Add-ins will work with Access web apps hosted on SharePoint Online or Office 365.
 The Access 2013 desktop application doesn't support Office Add-ins.
 Office Add-ins targeting Access web apps are supported by version 1.1 and later of Office.js.

 ## Create a project in Visual Studio